MicrosoftDocs/power-automate-docs/flow-docs/web-api.md

 Each request to the Web API mut  have the `Accept` and `Content-type` headers set to `application/json`.

 Finally, populate the `Authorization` header with an Azure AD Bearer token.
-You can [learn](https://docs.microsoft.com/dynamics365/customer-engagement/developer/authenticate-users) how to acquire an Azure AD Bearer token for Common Data Service.
+You can [learn](https://docs.microsoft.com/dynamics365/customer-engagement/developer/authenticate-users) how to acquire an Azure AD Bearer token for CDS for Apps.
 For example, this request:

 ```http
 GET https://org00000000.crm0.dynamics.com/api/data/v9.1/workflows